 Jared joined RCO in 2022 through an internship program at South Puget Sound Community College.
 After obtaining his degree in cybersecurity network and administration, he was hired as an information technology support specialist.
 Jared loves traveling, camping, and trying new independent restaurants.
 He’s a devoted Seattle Mariners fan and travels to Seattle every year to watch them play.
 When not outdoors, Jared enjoys watching movies, especially Star Wars.

 Mark joined RCO in 2001 as the financial manager and chief financial officer.
 He leads the agency’s financial section and some of the administrative staff.
-Mark’s experience includes more than 25 years as a financial professional for the Department of Health, Energy Office, and other state agencies.
+Mark’s experience includes more than twenty-five years as a financial professional for the Department of Health, Energy Office, and other state agencies.
 He earned a bachelor of arts degree in business administration, with an emphasis in accounting from Washington State University.

 360-764-3072